Strukturdynamik/Maschinendynamik/documentation/DEV_SETUP.md

 # Set Up

-Set up of the development environment for the animation modules for future reference.
+Set up of the development environment for the future development of the Jupyter Notebooks.

 To set up and acitvate the virtual environment for this project, follow these steps: